Nash-Lab/Fusion-Learning/README.md

 ```

 Note that `Data.zip` needs to to be unzipped before being able to run `FusionLearning.py`

+## Data Requirements
+The raw data used to run `FusionLearning.py` are available free of charge at https://doi.org/10.5281/zenodo.8224236.
+The linked archive should be downloaded, unziped and stored in the same directory of `FusionLearning.py`.
+Note that the numpy files has to be contained in a folder called `Data` (`./Data/Experiment.npz`, `./Data/Simulation_test.npz` and `./Data/Simulation_train.npz`).

 ## Usage
 To use `FusionLearning.py` one could load the appropriate conda environment and run the script in a terminal as follow: